robmuth/robmuth.github.io/_posts/2020-02-24-Generate_Signed_Xcode_Certificates.md

 ---
-title: Manually Generating Signed Xcode Certificates for App Store Distribution
+title: Manually Generate Signed Xcode Certificates for App Store Distribution
 category: iOS
 tags: [Xcode, iOS]
 ---

-Manually Generating Signed Xcode Certificates for App Store Distribution
+Manually Generate Signed Xcode Certificates for App Store Distribution
 ==========

 This guide shows you how to generate app store distribution certificates for Xcode manually, so you can share them with your team members and developers.